 The Pataudi granddaughter arrived in Bollywood and charmed us all.
 Sara Ali Khan is a fresh breath of air because of her wits, Nawabi grace, forever folded hands in namaste, and lively personality.
 She debuted in Kedarnath alongside Sushant Singh Rajput and matched Ranveer Singh’s energy on-screen in Simmba.
 But what made her relatable and the girl-who-could-be-you was her weight loss journey and fight with PCOS.
 She was easily one of the first Bollywood actresses to come out and talk about PCOS on national TV at the Koffee with Karan show.

 Today, on her birthday, we would be remiss to not use this moment as an opportunity to talk about this problem that affects 1 in 5 Indian women (20%).
-Like Sara pointed out, PCOS can cause accelerated weight gain that is very difficult to shake off.
+As Sara pointed out, PCOS can cause accelerated weight gain that is very difficult to shake off.
 She still posts her pre and post-weight loss pictures in humour, often titled Sara ka Sara and Sara ka Aadha.
 Addressing the issue with confidence and normalising it has inspired many women to discuss their PCOS/PCOD struggles openly.

 What Exactly Is PCOS/PCOD?